AndreasLudviksen/omniplan-exporter/README.md

 2. **Data Extraction**: Various elements such as tasks, resources, assignments, calendars, calendar weekdays, and calendar exceptions are extracted from the XML.
 3. **Database Insertion**: The extracted data is inserted into a SQLite database.
 4. **Jira Synchronization**: Tasks are synchronized with Jira using the Jira API.
-5. **Report Generation**: Report scripts in the `reports/` directory can be executed to generate various reports from the database.
+5. **Report Generation**: Report scripts in the `reports/` directory can be executed to generate various reports from the database, including task descriptions, milestones, assignments, stakeholders, and differences between Jira and OmniPlan.

 ## Configuration with `.env`